Somalia seizes $10 million in cash from plane arriving from UAE

 The big picture: Somalia’s interior ministry says its security agencies are investigating where the money was going.
 So why would $10m in cash from the UAE show up in Somalia?
 As the BBC notes, a crisis in the Gulf is "playing out in dramatic form in Somalia and the wider Horn of Africa.
 Some argue it could tear the whole region apart."

-- Somalia also opposes the UAE's efforts to establish a military base in the port city of Berbera, in Somaliland.
-The base is strategically located, but while Somaliland operates as if an independent country, Somalia considers it part of its territory.
+- Somalia also opposes the UAE's efforts to establish a military base in the port city of Berbera, in Somaliland, which Somalia considers part of its territory

 Go deeper: The Economist on how the rest of the Horn of Africa is getting roped into the crisis.